thomasg8/SpriteGAN/README.md

 # Using GANs for Sprite Generation
 A Generative Adversarial Network for creating character sprites.
+Please read SpriteGAN.pdf if you are interested in finding out more.

 ## Generating Images
 To generate character sprites for yourself, run gen150img.py.
 It will create a folder and generate 150 sprites.